Tuttletown, California

-Tuttletown (formerly, Mormon Gulch and Tuttleville) is a census-designated place (CDP) in Tuolumne County, California.
+Tuttletown (formerly Mormon Gulch and Tuttleville) is a census-designated place (CDP) in Tuolumne County, California, United States.
 It is located on State Route 49 near the gold rush community of Columbia.
 Tuttletown sits at an elevation of 1047 ft.
 The 2020 United States census reported Tuttletown's population was 787.

 History

 Tuttletown is registered as a California Historical Landmark.
 The community was originally known as Mormon Gulch, because of a company of Mormons who began mining gold there in 1848.
 Toward the end of the summer, however, Judge A. A. H. Tuttle settled at the place and built a log cabin.
 His tavern became the focal point of the village that became Tuttletown.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 7.4 square miles (19.1 km^{2}), 99.91% of it land and 0.09% of it water.
+According to the United States Census Bureau, the CDP covers an area of 7.4 square miles (19.1 km^{2}), of which 99.91% is land and 0.09% is water.

 Demographics

 Tuttletown first appeared as a census designated place in the 2010 U.S. census.